-Both the SX420 and the P1000 are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the P1000 followed on from the Nikon P900.
+The P1000 is a recent model that features in the current product line-up of Nikon.
+In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So how do things add up?
 Is there a clear favorite between the Canon SX420 and the Nikon P1000?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon PowerShot SX420 IS:

 - More detail: Offers more megapixels (19.9 vs 15.9MP) with a 12% higher linear resolution.

 - More compact: Is smaller (104x69mm vs 146x119mm) and thus needs less room in the bag.

 - Less heavy: Is lighter (by 1090g or 77 percent) and hence easier to carry around.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.